jupyter-widgets/ipydatagrid/README.md

 ## Installation

-If using JupyterLab, `ipydatagrid` requires version 3 or higher.
+If using JupyterLab, `ipydatagrid` requires JupyterLab version 3 or higher.

 You can install `ipydatagrid` using `pip` or `conda`: